Why Are Dock Workers Striking?

 Again, this is how it works in a free market.

 What happened in 2020 and following was anything but.
-All enterprises were suddenly subjected to a central plan that privileged the wealthy and powerful over the workers who were denied the right to labor for their families.
+All enterprises were suddenly subjected to a central plan that privileged the wealthy and powerful over the workers, who were denied the right to labor for their families.
 Meanwhile, a different class of workers—let’s call them peasants in the old Marxian parlance—found work by delivering groceries, fixing infrastructure, and tending to the sick.
 The result was a palpable presentation of class differences that oddly fit the Marxian model: the elites versus the workers.

-You can denounce them and point out that they make more than fast-food workers but think of the implications of a loss of 30 to 50 percent of purchasing power over 4 years, which is not an unreasonable estimate of what has happened.
+You can denounce them and point out that they make more than fast-food workers but think of the implications of a loss of 30 to 50 percent of purchasing power over four years, which is not an unreasonable estimate of what has happened.
 Most workers cannot do anything about it but unionized workers do have options.

 The longshoremen are also concerned that technology is working to reduce their hours and take away their jobs.
 So much of the loading and moving today can be handled by machines and the union bosses know this.
 It is a legitimate concern but eschewing technological upgrades is not really a viable path for the long term.
 Reality will dawn at some point.